garylirocks/quickrefs/azure-monitor.markdown

 ### Cost

-If Microsoft Sentinel is enabled in a LAW:
+If **Microsoft Sentinel** is enabled in a LAW:
 - All data collected is subject to Sentinel charges, in addition to Log Analytics charges

 Commitment tiers
 - Works for a single workspace, so you might consider combine multiple workspaces to one to reduce costs
-- If you daily ingest is > 100GB, you should use a dedicated cluster, then commitment tier could apply to multiple workspaces
+- If you daily ingest is > 100GB, you should use a **dedicated cluster**, then commitment tier could apply to multiple workspaces

 ### Design considerations